 Make sure all changes in your enterprise-grade application can be viewed.
 If you make changes to a client profile or add notes, make sure it continues to date back, so you can see who made the changes.
 You will be able to track things much easier, and you will be able to hold people accountable.

 In the early stages of your business, building a scalable application is essential.
 It is common for startups to plan to automate manual processes and tasks in the future.
 The founders may face resistance from future key players whose interests are not aligned with theirs if they revert to manual operations.

 Some degree of compromise has always existed between the business goals and those of IT.
-Although there must be no compromises when it comes to certain capabilities, especially in digital transformation.
+However, there must be no compromises when it comes to certain capabilities, especially in digital transformation.
 This is because speed, big data, intelligence, and other factors are driving competitive differentiation and disruption.

 Thus, it is imperative to select a cloud provider who truly understands the enterprise and has created a cloud that is hardened, secure, flexible, and designed to meet the specific needs of enterprise-grade software migrations.

 Enterprise-level applications, also known as enterprise-grade software, are sophisticated software solutions designed to meet the complex needs of large organizations.
 These applications often involve multiple modules, high scalability, and robust security features to support the extensive requirements of enterprises.

 Enterprise app development focuses on creating software tailored for large organizations.
 It encompasses designing and building software that can manage extensive data, integrate with existing systems, and handle intricate business processes while maintaining high security standards.